 - The chances of relapse are eliminated – AA fills the void for all long-term recovering patients even those who have fewer personal relationships.
-Lack of support is a leading cause of relapse and AA gives you a strong support network
+Lack of support is a leading cause of relapse.
+One of the benefits of AA is that it gives you a strong support network.

 A Friendly Recovery Center

 The 12 principles of recovery are widely applied in AA meetings.
 San Antonio Recovery Center offers a safe space for AA meetings and NA meetings in San Antonio, TX.
 NA, or Narcotics Anonymous, is another 12-step program that offers a different approach than AA.
 You are also accorded a wide range of comprehensive treatment plans.
 In addition, these include a personalized approach that fulfills your holistic recovery needs.

 90-Day Treatment Program

 A 90-day treatment program for addiction is a form of intensive therapy designed to help individuals struggling with substance abuse and addiction get clean and stay clean.
 The goal of a 90-day program is to help individuals: